claus-e-andersen/clanElectrons/README.md

 # clanElectrons (R package)
-Electronic stopping power (Bethe formula) for electrons including Sternheimer density-effect corrections (both "exact" and by parameters).
-Aimed for applications within radiotherapy dosimetry and comparisons with ICRU-37 and ICRU-90 publications.
+Restricted and unrestricted mass electronic stopping power (Bethe formula) for electrons including Sternheimer density-effect corrections
+(both "exact" and by parameters).
+Aimed for research applications within radiotherapy dosimetry and comparisons with ICRU-37 and ICRU-90 publications.

 ## Main references:
 - ICRU-90: Key data for ionizing-radiation dosimetry: Measurement standards and applications (2014/2016).
-- DENSITY EFFECT FOR THE IONIZATION LOSS OF CHARGED PARTICLES IN VARIOUS SUBSTANCES by R. M. STERNHEIMER (Brookhaven), M. J. BERGER (NBS) and S. M. SELTZER (NBS).
-ATOMIC DATA AND NUCLEAR DATA TABLES 30,26 l-27 1 ( 1984).
+- R.M.
+Sternheimer (Brookhaven), M.J.
+Berger (NBS) and S.M.
+Seltzer (NBS): Density effect for the ionization loss of charged particles in various substances.
+Atomic Data and Nuclear Data Tables 30,26 l-27 1 (1984).
 - G4DensityEffectCalculator.cc for Geant4 by Matthew Strait (straitm-at-umn-dot-edu) 2019.

 ## Applications:
-You specify Z, A, I, density and other material parameters and the package has functions for computation of electronic stopping power (both respricted and unrestricted) for electrons.
-The "exact" computation of the density effect using Sternheimer theory requires knowledge of binding energies for electrons in the material in question.
+You specify Z, A, I, density and other material parameters and the package has functions for computation of electronic stopping power (both restricted and unrestricted) for electrons.
+The "exact" computation of the density effect using Sternheimer theory requires knowledge of binding energies and occupation fractions for electrons in the subshells of the material in question.

 ## Example: Stopping power computation for water and comparison with ICRU-90

-First we provide the data for water (liquid):
+First, we provide the data for water (liquid) in a list called dat.H2O:
 ```
 dat.H2O <- list(
   Z    = 10,       # Atomic number